01 October 2019

 Some of the principal treatments carried out by Professor Peter Rea at Spire include:

-I am Principal Investigator in Leicester for a major commercial study looking at injecting long acting drugs across the ear drum to treat Meneire's Disease, collaborating with a Californian Biotech. company.
-A second study is planned for next year.
-I have been Principal Investigator in a second major study funded by charity exploring other injectable drugs to treat Meniere's Disease.
-In the recent past I have been Principal Investigator locally for drug therapies for tinnitus.
-I run the 3 day "Leicester Balance Course" and it has been a great honour to have taught over 400 specialists on this course over the last 12 years.
-I am regularly invited to write and lecture internationally particularly on matters related to the ear.
+I run the three day "Leicester Balance Course" and it has been a great honour to have taught over 400 specialists on this course over the last 15 years.
+I am regularly invited to write and lecture internationally, particularly on matters related to the ear.

-I have recently completed a TV documentary on my practice which will be screened in 2016 (the "medical mystery" series) and previously gave the first lecture at the Royal Society of Medicine to be filmed for public viewing.
+I completed a TV documentary on my practice, which was screened in 2016 (the Channel 5 "Medical Mysteries' series) and previously gave the first lecture at the Royal Society of Medicine to be filmed for public viewing.
 I write regularly for the media and have had articles in the major national newspapers on subjects as diverse as why you sneeze, ear reconstruction for hearing loss and wet ears, and research for dizziness and tinnitus.